 To find an event near you just select your branch area (see In Your Area to find the closest branch to you) and then click the Filter button.
 You can also refine your selection using the Categories on the left-hand panel.

-Join the Herts and Middlesex Branch for a butterfly walk to see Small Blue butterflies and other grassland species.
+Join the Herts and Middlesex Branch on a summer butterfly walk.

 Butterfly Walk (FREE) led by Mike Slater

 Join the Herts and Middlesex Branch and Ruislip and District Natural History Society on a walk where we hope to see White Admiral, Silver-washed Fritillary, Purple Emperor butterflies.

 Ever wondered what butterflies do outside transect hours?
 Come on an evening walk on the disused railway line between Didcot and Upton.

 Join the Hampshire and Isle of Wight Branch on their Magdalen Hill Down Reserve and enjoy the month's butterflies on a leisurely walk with friendly company.